 - The zSecure Server is usually operated as a started task, although it is not required.
-If you use this component, copy procedure CKNSERVE. - The Tivoli Compliance Insight Manager Enabler for z/OS for Tivoli Security Information and Event Manager is usually operated as a started task, although it is not required.
-If you use this component, copy procedures C2EAUDIT and C2ECSTOP.
-If you use an event source with a LIVE or INTERCEPT strategy, and your SMF offload runs as a started task, you must also copy procedure C2ECLSMF.
-This procedure supports regular SMF offload processing.
-See "Event Source and User Information Source properties" on page 186. - zSecure Visual is usually operated as a started task, although it is not required.
+If you use this component, copy procedure CKNSERVE. - zSecure Visual is usually operated as a started task, although it is not required.
 If you use this component, copy procedures C2RSERVE, C2RSLOG, and C2RSTOP.